wilsonliaows/docs/connectors/quickbooks.md

 * **Line**
   * Line Source list
   Specify a line item object here where data will be accessed from.
-The total number of line item created will equals to the size of the source list.
+The total number of line item created will equal to the size of the source list.
 To learn more about source list, [see here](https://support.workato.com/support/solutions/articles/1000240753-quickbooks-online-working-with-line-items)

   * Description
-  For each of the line item, specify its Description
+  For each of the line items, specify its Description

   * Amount
-  For each of the line item, specify its Amount
+  For each of the line items, specify its Amount

 * **Linked Transaction**
-If there are existing transactions that needs to be related, specify details here to record a deposit for an existing transaction.
+If there are existing transactions that need to be related, specify details here to record a deposit for an existing transaction.
   * Linked transaction source list
   Specify a line item object here where data will be accessed from.
 The total number of line item created will equals to the size of the source list.
 To learn more about source list, [see here](https://support.workato.com/support/solutions/articles/1000240753-quickbooks-online-working-with-line-items)